tianyingw/tianyingw.github.io/gallery.md

 title: Showcase
 ---

-Welcome to the gallery of research projects with undergraduate students!
+Welcome to the gallery of research projects with undergraduate students I supervised at Tsinghua University.
 Here are three examples representing methodological/theoretical/applied works, respectively.
 More on the way!

 ## Modeling zero-inflated data with error-in-variables
 - Student's name: Roulan Jiang.
 (This work was conducted under my supervision when Jiang was a senior undergraduate student at Tsinghua University.)